ollita7/kiwi/README.md

     ```

 ## Prefix
-1. You can add a prefix for all urls.
-If you see the sample you will have all url with v1 prefixed.
+1. You can add a prefix for all the URLs.
+In the following example, all the URLs will have the `v1/` prefix:

     ```javascript
     import { createKiwiServer } from 'kiwi-server';